robinmatheson/GreatReads-CUI/README.md

 - object-oriented programming, data abstraction, encapsulation, single responsibility principle, decreasing class
 - coupling, increasing class cohesion, etc.

-In the future, I plan on adding a prompt when first running the application to ask if the user would like to load a bookshelf from file, and another prompt when quitting to ask if the user would like to save the current bookshelf to file.

 ### Features
 First, you can create a bookshelf with a custom name.
 ##### Then, you can: